 - Neurological disorders, including Tourette’s syndrome

-Another OCD-related disorder is known as an obsessive-compulsive personality disorder.
-About one in 100 people in the United States have been diagnosed with obsessive-compulsive personality disorder (OCPD).
+Another OCD-related disorder is known as an obsessive-compulsive personality disorder (OCPD).
+About 1 in 100 people in the United States have been diagnosed with obsessive-compulsive personality disorder.
 Men are twice as likely to be diagnosed with OCPD than women.
+There is no single, specific cause of OCPD.
+But experts theorize that causes may include having controlling or unavailable parents; growing up in a rigid, rule-bound culture or religion; and genetic factors.

 Furthermore, OCPD has similarities to OCD, but also some important differences.
 The similarities include fixation on rules, details, and moral or ethical codes, as well as hoarding behaviors.
 Moreover, OCPD symptoms also include perfectionism that interferes with finishing tasks, extreme frugality, and excessive dedication to work, at the cost of family and social activities.